ericpgreen/coping_together_nc_rct/simulate.md

 # Next steps

+1. Priors!
-1. Set up simulation to estimate power (including variants for effect size, random effects, families, etc)
+2. Set up simulation to estimate power (including variants for effect size, random effects, families, etc)
-2. Talk about how to analyze data from multiple informants
+3. Talk about how to analyze data from multiple informants